Skip to content

 Perhaps the most significant outcome from the study, the researchers suggest that the rapid changes in the gut bacteria due to different foods could be used to control illnesses associated with the microbiota.
 As discovered in this study, bile-tolerant species were found in those following the animal-based diet, and these species of bacteria have been associated with an increased risk of IBD and liver cancer.
 The increased fibre intake from the plant-based diet and associated bacteria species thriving in this enviroment may be associated with reducing the risk of bowel cancer.
 This is an exciting development, and further supports the famous rhetoric of 'you are what you eat' as well as the the importance of focusing on what you eat and the impact it can have on overall health and wellbeing.

-We have previously written about the impact that diet can have on your gut bacteria which you can read about here.
+We have previously written about the impact that diet can have on your gut bacteria which you can read about as well.